starrylight90/Language-Classification-using-Naive-Bayes/README.md

 I have saved the model in <a href="https://github.com/starrylight90/Language-Classification-using-Naive-Bayes/blob/main/Data/Models/final_model.joblib"> final_model.joblib </a> <br>
 The usage of Naive-Bayes Method of Probability was useful as it helped fill the gaps due to the dataset availability. <br>
 The entire project was divided in 5 tasks: <b>
-1. Exploratory Data ANalysis and Visualization. <br>
+1. Exploratory Data Analysis and Visualization. <br>
 2. Data Cleaning and Preprocessing. <br>
 3. Naive Bayes Model Training. <br>
 4. Highlighting Problems with the basic Model and suggesting Simple Fixes. <br>